alexjohnson505/flock-navigation/README.md

 Goal
 -------------

 To develop an experimental visualization of swarm behaviour.
 This passive visualization will provide a visually engaging environment to demonstrate swarm (flocking) behaviour.
 This project was inspired by [Craig Reynold](http://www.red3d.com/cwr/)’s work in creating algorithms to emulate the navigational behaviour of creatures such as birds and fish.
-I find the concept of organic emulation such as swarm behaviour tobe fascinating.
 While movement appears random, every action is determined by the surroundings.
 The following quote is from Craig Reynold’s online writings on boids:

-> “A significant property of life-like behavior is unpredictability over moderate time scales...It
+> “A significant property of life-like behavior is unpredictability over moderate time scales...
-> would be all but impossible to predict which direction they will be moving (say) five minutes
+> It would be all but impossible to predict which direction they will be moving (say) five minutes
-> later….
+> later...
 This property is unique to complex systems and contrasts with both chaotic
 > behavior… and ordered … behavior.
 This fits with Langton's 1990 observation that life-like
 > phenomena exist poised at the edge of chaos.” ([source](http://www.red3d.com/cwr/boids/))